DoronF3/School-Projects/README.md

 ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) `Python`

 ### Nand-to-Tetris

+This directory contains a collection of exercises related to Nand-to-Tetris course.

 - **[HDL Logic Gates and Multiplexers](Nand-to-Tetris/Project%201)**: Explore and implement basic logic gates and multiplexers using the Hardware Description Language (HDL), providing a foundation for building more complex digital circuits.